 If a candidate answers using the more recent version of the standard when the older version was examinable, markers will take this into account when awarding marks and appropriate credit will be given.

-However, if according to the examinable documents a candidate should be using the most recent version but answers with an older version, markers will not give credit.
+However, if according to the examinable documents a candidate should be using the most recent version but answers with an older version, fewer marks will be awarded.

 Appropriate credit will be given as long as the student has answered the question and their workings are clear.